rpicard/explore-flask/12-handling_users.md

     return render_template('reset_with_token.html', form=form, token=token)
 ```

 This view is a simple form view.
-We just add the bit at the beginning to check that the token is valid.
-The token contains a timestamp, so we can tell loads() to raise an exception if it is older than max_age.
-In this case, we're setting max_age to 86400 seconds, i.e. 24 hours.
+We just add the `try ... except` bit at the beginning to check that the token is valid.
+The token contains a timestamp, so we can tell `ts.loads()` to raise an exception if it is older than `max_age`.
+In this case, we're setting `max_age` to 86400 seconds, i.e. 24 hours.

 We pass the token to the template so that we can submit the form to the correct URL.
 Let's have a look at what that template might look like.

-myapp/templates/reset_with_token.html
+_myapp/templates/reset_with_token.html_
 ```
 {% extends "layout.html" %}